 Those staying in either the suites or the chalets also have the option of self-catering in their kitchens, which have microwaves, ovens, fridges, kettles and Nespresso machines (chalets also have freezers); a 24-hour room service menu is available, and chalet guests can book a private chef.
 Other dining options outside the hotel include a broad range of restaurants in Megève, encompassing everything from a 3-star Michelin eatery to pizza joints, Italians and Chinese restaurants.

-Alpaga welcomes families and the flexible accommodation options mean you can tailor your getaway to your needs.
+Alpaga welcomes families, has good facilities for them, and the flexible accommodation options mean you can tailor your getaway to your needs.

 Children (4-12 years), Teens (over 12)